It's one of those dreams where someone passes you a note listing all the reasons you will not get into heaven. One of them is "Accessorizes Overmuch."

 You drink and drink but you aren't really thirsty.

-It's one of those dreams where a person you used to love is hanging around wearing an outfit she would never wear in real life, something tailored and subdued, something she would call "anchorwoman camouflage" and she says nothing, but somehow manages to convey to you that you will never get your ceramic gargoyle back from her, and you are not welcome at this compound unless you wash off your overly feminine cologne.
+It's one of those dreams where a person you used to love is hanging around wearing an outfit she would never wear in real life, something tailored and subdued, something she would call "anchorwoman camouflage" and she says nothing, but somehow manages to convey to you, you will never get your ceramic gargoyle back from her, and you are not welcome at this compound unless you wash off your overly feminine cologne.

 It is one of those dreams during which the mailman from Mister Rogers' Neighborhood says "We were all so happy when the air conditioning killed the cockatoo.
 We were all so happy!
 It was evil."